We Get A Feeling Of Euphoria And Wellbeing After Physical Exercise

 The principal function of endorphins is to act as analgesia, inhibiting the transmission of pain signals to higher brain centres; they also induce a feeling of euphoria very similar to that produced by morphine-like drugs.
 These chemicals are produced in the brain in response to a variety of stimuli.
 Stress and pain are the two most common triggers for the release of endorphins.

 We quite often feel sleepy after strong physical exercise like running or swimming.
 This feeling of sleepiness is again due to endorphins.
 They act as sedatives.
 Yogic breathing exercises like pranayama may have similar

 effects on us due to endorphin secretion.
 Likewise, certain foods like chocolate and chilli peppers are supposed to trigger the feeling of euphoria.
 Again, this is because of these chemicals secreted by our brain.

-Though these endorphins can be released by many means, physical exercise is the best.
-Eating chocolate, chillies, and spicy food, as well as laughing and having sex, are other natural ways to optimize secretion of endorphins.
+Though these endorphins can be released by any means, physical exercise is the best.
+Eating chocolate, chillies, and spicy food, as well as laughing and having sex, are other natural ways to optimize the secretion of endorphins.
 Depression and other mental problems often respond well to these natural therapies.

-People with depression and anxiety disorders often feel significant improvement through combining medication with the alternate ways of yoga, meditation, and physical exercises.
-When we exercise regularly,
+People with depression and anxiety disorders often feel significant improvement through combining medication with alternate ways of yoga, meditation, and physical exercises.
+When we exercise regularly

 For more articles – Click here